jugyo/SublimeGitBrowse/README.md

-Cgit
+GitBrowse
 ====

-Sublime Text 2 plugin to browse code on cgit.
+Sublime Text 2 plugin to browse code on browser.

 # Usage